SLASCONE/SLASCONE-demo-java/README.md

 5. Review the code to understand how to implement these features in your own applications

 For integration into your software product, focus on the relevant sections that match your licensing needs.

+## OFFLINE CAPABILITIES AND FREERIDE PERIODS

+### Temporary Offline Scenarios

+The SLASCONE licensing system provides robust support for temporary offline scenarios, which is essential for desktop applications that may not always have internet connectivity.
+This sample demonstrates how to implement this functionality:

+1. **License Caching**:
+   - During a successful license heartbeat, the application saves the license data locally
+   - This cached license information includes all features, limitations, and expiration details
+   - The data is protected with digital signatures to prevent tampering

+2. **Offline Validation**:
+   - When the application cannot connect to the SLASCONE server, it falls back to the cached license data
+   - The application verifies the digital signature of the cached data to ensure integrity
+   - All license rules (features, limitations, expiration) continue to be enforced based on cached data

+3. **Implementation**:
+   - The sample stores license data in `license.txt` and its signature in `license_signature.txt`
+   - For floating licenses, session information is stored in `session.txt` and `session_signature.txt`
+   - The sample demonstrates how to read and validate this information in offline mode

+### Freeride Periods

+Freeride periods provide flexibility when heartbeats fail, allowing users to continue using the software for a specified grace period:

+1. **Purpose**:
+   - Prevents immediate software lockout when a heartbeat fails
+   - Gives users time to resolve connectivity issues
+   - Ensures a smoother user experience in environments with intermittent connectivity

+2. **Functionality**:
+   - If a heartbeat fails, the software continues to work normally during the freeride period
+   - The application tracks the time since the last successful heartbeat
+   - Once a successful heartbeat occurs, the freeride period is reset
+   - If the freeride period expires without a successful heartbeat, license enforcement takes effect

+3. **Configuration**:
+   - Freeride periods are configured at the license edition level in the SLASCONE portal
+   - The freeride duration is specified in days
+   - This sample demonstrates how to implement and respect freeride periods
+   - The `CheckAndReadOfflineLicenseExample` method shows how to display freeride information

+4. **Example Scenario**:
+   - With a daily heartbeat requirement and a 7-day freeride period
+   - If heartbeats fail, the application continues working for 7 days
+   - During this time, the application should notify the user about the need to go online
+   - If a heartbeat succeeds within those 7 days, normal operation resumes
+   - After 7 days without a successful heartbeat, the license becomes invalid

+This implementation ensures that temporary network issues or brief periods offline do not disrupt users' work while still maintaining proper license enforcement in the long term.

+## Dev Container Environment

+### Connecting to Host Services

+If you're running this sample in a Dev Container and need to connect to SLASCONE services running on your host machine, please see the [Dev Container Networking Guide](README-DEVCONTAINER-NETWORKING.md) for detailed instructions on:

+- Using `host.docker.internal` to connect to host services
+- Handling SSL/HTTPS certificate issues
+- Configuring host services to accept connections from containers
+- Troubleshooting connection problems

+The sample includes built-in options to:
+1. Trust all SSL certificates (for development only)
+2. Configure HTTP/HTTPS connection preferences
+3. Change connection parameters through an interactive menu (option 12)